 Accidents happen and our experts are here to help.

 When life’s little emergencies strike, you can feel confident that you’re never far from quality care.
 We designed our network of urgent care clinics including Franciscan Prompt Care, Harrison Urgent Care and CityMD, for those unexpected illnesses and injuries.
 Whether it’s flu symptoms, a burn or a minor broken bone, visit our clinics.
 No appointment necessary.
 Just walk in, and we’ll get you on your way to feeling better.

 We are where you are

 We understand your need for convenient, quality care, without lengthy travel times.
-That’s why we offer several urgent care clinics around the Puget Sound, offering extended hours seven days a week.
-With CHI Franciscan Health, you can expect:
+That’s why we offer several urgent care clinics around the Puget Sound, offering extended hours, most locations seven days a week.
+With CHI Franciscan, you can expect:

 Rely on our decades of experience treating a wide range of illnesses and injuries.
 You’ll receive personalized care in an efficient, timely manner.